 Each student in the IBMS Graduate Program will be provided a relevant, academically integrated and flexible curriculum that suits the student's needs.
 Thus, a Plan of Study is offered by each IBMS discipline.
 Selection of an IBMS Discipline is made concurrently with the selection of a Dissertation Mentor who usually has an active affiliation with that Discipline.
 That is, following completion of the laboratory rotation requirement, generally by the end of the Year 1 Fall semester and in consultation with the newly approved Dissertation Mentor, each IBMS graduate student will select, using the IMPACT website, a Discipline and its associated Plan of Study.
-Occasionally, a student may request an additional rotation(s) that exceeds the minimum number required; in which case a delay in the selection of a Discipline and Dissertation Mentor may be allowed.
-Furthermore, until such time as a discipline has been officially chosen/assigned, a student will remain the academic responsibility of the IBMS Program Director.
+Occasionally, a student may request an additional rotation(s) that exceeds the minimum number required; in which case a delay in the selection of a Discipline has been officially chosen/assigned, a student will remain the academic responsibility of the IBMS Program Director.